m0ntl/flip_shax/README.md

 # flip_shax
-A basic site utilizing flip clock: https://pqina.nl/tick/#flip for use in community theater
+Digital clock for use in community theater

-For flip clock license and usage reference: https://github.com/pqina/flip

 ## Command keys
 ArrowRight - ff: 4 speeds